Shopping for a life insurance policy is a big decision — and deserves plenty of consideration.

-There are several important questions you should ask yourself:
+There are several important questions about life insurance you should ask yourself.
+They are:

 1. Why do I need life insurance?